 - Are all the services included in the fees or do some services cost extra?

-These are questions to assess how well the treatment program will prepare you for life after you complete the program and how well the treatment center will continue to support you.
+These are questions to assess how well the treatment program will prepare you with necessary skills and planning for life after you complete the program, and how well the treatment center will continue to support you.

 - How will the treatment program prepare you for your return to the real world?

-- Does the treatment program include the creation of a transition plan to ensure that you continue to sustain your recovery after you complete the program?
+- Does the treatment program include the creation of a post-treatment plan to ensure that you continue to sustain your recovery after you complete the program?

-- Does the treatment center provide follow-up care or ongoing support after you complete the program?
+- Does the treatment center provide aftercare programs or ongoing support after you complete the program?

 - Will the treatment center help you find resources for continuing care in your own community if you live far away from the treatment center?